wilddolphin2022/webrtcsays.ai/README.md

 - If you encounter missing dependencies, ensure all prerequisites are installed.
 - For Linux/ARM64, the script will attempt to build missing runtime libraries if needed.
 - If the build fails, check the output for error messages and ensure you are on the correct branch (`develop`).
+- **CUDA Issues**: If you see CUDA-related build errors, refer to [CUDA.md](CUDA.md) for detailed troubleshooting and compatibility information.
+- **Math Function Errors**: Conflicts between CUDA 12.8 and glibc 2.41 are automatically handled by falling back to CPU-only mode.

 ---